Rostrevor: Places of interest

-Nearby Cloughmore is a 50-ton granite boulder perched on the slopes of Slieve Martin, 1,000 ft above the village of Rostrevor, and known locally as 'the big stone'.
+The village lies adjacent to Kilbroney Park.
+Within the park, Cloughmore is a 50-ton granite boulder perched on the slopes of Slieve Martin, 1,000 ft above the village of Rostrevor, and known locally as 'the big stone'.
 It was deposited there by retreating glaciers during the Last Glacial Maximum.
-Local legend states that the stone was thrown by Irish mythological hero and frequent giant Finn McCool from the Cooley Mountains, on the other side of Carlingford Lough, to settle a fight with a local frost-giant named Ruiscairre, burying him underneath the boulder.
+Local legend states that the stone was thrown by the Irish mythological giant Finn McCool from the Cooley Mountains, on the other side of Carlingford Lough, to settle a fight with a local frost-giant named Ruiscairre, burying him underneath the boulder.
 Walking around the stone seven times will allegedly bring good luck.

 The old church, supposedly built on an original site established by St Brónach, stands in the graveyard on the Kilbroney road.
 It became a listed building in 1983.
+Within the graveyard is a large, weathered cross that is patterned on its west face and has been dated to the 9th century.

 In the village's Catholic church is the bell of Brónach, dating from around 900 A.D.
 There are many stories of how the bell used to scare locals walking past St Bronach's church on stormy nights.
 All they could hear was a mighty sound and did not know the source; many believed it to be a calling from God.
 It was said that the ringing of the bell warned of rough water on the lough.
 In 1885, the bell was found in the fork of an old oak tree, where it had been hidden many years before, probably at the time of the Reformation.

-The village has two rivers, the Ghan and the Fairy Glen, so named because many fairies are suspected of living along the banks of the river.
+The village has two rivers, the Ghan and the Kilbroney River.
+The stretch of the Kilbroney River that runs through the village and along the edge of Kilbroney Park is known locally as the Fairy Glen, so named because many fairies are suspected of living along the banks of the river.

+Culture

+Since 1987, Rostrevor has hosted the Fiddler's Green International Festival, an annual multi-day event celebrating folk music and the arts.
+The festival features up to 200 events, including concerts, workshops, dances, art exhibitions, and nature walks.
+Activities take place at various venues throughout the village, such as local schools and churches, the social club of St Bronaghʼs GAA, YWAM An Cuan, a temporary open-air stage in the village centre, and a meadow in Kilbroney Park known locally as Fiddler's Green.